asimmunawar/asimmunawar.github.io/_pages/talks.md

 ---

 ## Show your Support
-If you want me to work on more talks and share the high quality pptx slides with you, please show your support.

-- Watch and give a Star to the [AI-Talks repo](https://github.com/asimmunawar/ai-talks)
-- Follow me [X/Twitter](https://twitter.com/asimunawar) / Subscribe [YouTube](https://www.youtube.com/@asimmunawar) / Connect [LinkedIn](https://www.linkedin.com/in/asimmunawar/)
-- You are welcome to share any suggestions/comments with me on [LinkedIn](https://www.linkedin.com/in/asimmunawar/)
+If you find this project helpful, consider giving [ai-talks repo](https://github.com/asimmunawar/ai-talks) a ⭐️ and Follow me on [LinkedIn](https://www.linkedin.com/in/asimmunawar/) | [X](https://x.com/asimunawar) | [YouTube](https://www.youtube.com/@asimmunawar) for the latest updates.

+Your support keeps the momentum going! 🌟

 &nbsp;